laktoosivaba/cy/README.md

-# Robust zero-configuration decentralized (brokerless) Cyphal with named topics
+# Experimental robust zero-configuration decentralized (brokerless) Cyphal with named topics

-An experiment in robust zero-configuration pub-sub based on CRDT that works anywhere.
-The design favors availability and guarantees eventual consistency.
-Brief periods of degraded service are possible when new nodes or new topics are introduced into the network.
-A fully settled network is guaranteed to function deterministically just like a statically configured one; however, the initial settling process is stochastic in its nature.
-A found steady configuration can be stored to allow instant deterministic state recovery at every boot, while this state does not have to be pre-configured manually like in the original design.

-The solution does not require special nodes (e.g., master nodes) and is fully stateless protocol-wise.
-Full implementation in C takes only a few hundred lines of code, does not require dynamic memory at all, and adds virtually zero error states.
+A minimalist Cyphal extension adding named topics that are automatically allocated in the subject-ID space without a central coordinator.
+A simple decentralized node-ID autoconfiguration protocol is added as well.

+The basic requirements are as follows:

+- Discriminate data flows by descriptive string names instead of integer subject-IDs.
+- Allow nodes to join the network with zero prior configuration of the protocol (at least above the physical layer).
+- Introduction of new topics and/or nodes must not disturb operation of the existing participants.
+- The autoconfiguration protocol must be stateless.
+- Retain backward compatibility with old Cyphal nodes that do not support named topics.
+- The solution should be implementable in under 1k lines of C without dynamic memory or undue computing costs for small nodes.

 ## Heartbeat extension